poissonconsulting/newdata/README.md

 #> 6 TRUE      6  4.57 most  not obs a rarity 1970-01-04 1969-12-31 16:00:03 00'03"
 ```

-Or specify the length of all the sequences.
+A third alternative is to specify the length of all the sequences in the
+data set but this can result in less common character strings or later
+factor or ordered levels being dropped.

 ``` r
 xnew_data(old_data, dbl, int, .length_out = 2)